SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

 * TaxonName relationships, at a low level, are gradually being documented [here](https://github.com/SpeciesFileGroup/taxonworks_doc/blob/dwc/concepts/TaxonWorksNomenclature.pdf) where you can zoom in to see details).
 See next for PNG version of the same information.
  #left[**Legend:** Visualizing `TaxonName` relationships in TW](https://sfg.taxonworks.org/s/5oqq47 [PNG made from the PDF showing Taxon Name relationships in TW])

-## Help

-* _Their is currently NO useful help from the orange slideout on the right, this will change as text appears here and migrates to the native help system._

 ## Curating data

 ### Basic information